aj3423/SpamBlocker/README.md

 # How it works
 It works without replacing your call/SMS app.
 - For call: <br>
- &ensp; It's the Caller ID app.
+  It's a Caller ID app.

- - For SMS: <br>
+- For SMS:
+  - Standalone Mode:
- &ensp; It takes over SMS notifications but only filters them, spam messages will still appear in the SMS app.
+    - It takes over SMS notifications, but it only filters them, spam messages will still appear in the SMS app.
+  - Screening provider mode:
+    - Serves as a service, the SMS app invokes this app to check the messages, notifications are handled by the SMS app.
+See [SMS screening protocol](https://github.com/aj3423/SpamBlocker/wiki/SMS-Screening-protocol) for details.

 You can kill the app after setup, it doesn’t need to stay running in the background.